MiningHQ/bootcamp/bootcamp_en/wallets.md

 ##### GUI Wallets (Graphical User Interface Wallets)

 GUI wallets are visual applications that you use to transact.
-Below is a screenshot of a GUI wallet

 ##### CLI Wallets (Command-line Interface Wallets)